Washington Redskins' Montae Nicholson cooperating with authorities after woman's overdose death: report

 Nicholson has not been arrested, nor has he been charged with a crime, FOX 5 of Washington reported.

-The incident is being actively investigated by the sheriff's department’s criminal investigations division, authorities said.
+The incident is being actively investigated by the sheriff's department’s criminal investigations division, ESPN reported.

 Nicholson has missed Washington's past two games with an ankle injury and did not attend practice Thursday after showing up for Wednesday’s practice in advance of Sunday’s game against the New York Jets.